 The answer also depends upon whether your cat is overweight or not.
 There is an obesity epidemic among cats and therefore you would have to tailor their diet to reduce weight.
 That would probably include the frequency of feeding.
 There are many complicating factors in answering the question which makes it almost impossible to answer reliably.

-But if I were challenged to answer the question, I would say that you should feed your fit, average weight, average activity-level, indoor/outdoor cat a small sachet of high-quality wet cat food perhaps three times every 15-18 hours.
+But if I were challenged to answer the question, I would say that you should feed your fit, average weight, average activity-level, indoor/outdoor cat a small sachet of high-quality wet cat food perhaps three times every 15-18 hours in daytime.
 These are relatively small amounts.
 This would replicate about the average frequency of feeding for a wildcat eating mice, while retaining a similar ingredient profile.
 Often wet cat food is supplied in sachets which are possibly too large.
 Some is often left uneaten.
 Smaller amounts more given more frequently is better in my view.

 I think some dry cat food should be put down for night feeding using an interactive feeder because domestic cats are normally active during the night but it does depend on whether they are full-time indoor cats or outdoor cats.
 Full-time indoor cat will probably be fairly inactive at night because there is nothing to do in the way of hunting which is their prime night-time activity.
 Full-time indoor cats will follow their human’s rhythms and routines more than will indoor/outdoor cats.